noahehall/theBookOfNoah/0current/aws/0networking.md

 ### default VPC

+- NEVER use or modify the default vpc
 - components
   - vpc cidr block: `172.31.0.0/16` 65k ips
     - for all default vpcs in all regions